Comparing FiberCore (OTCMKTS:FBCE) & Corning (OTCMKTS:GLW)

 Insider & Institutional Ownership

-75.6% of Corning shares are held by institutional investors.
-29.9% of FiberCore shares are held by company insiders.
-Comparatively, 0.5% of Corning shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+75.6% of Corning shares are owned by institutional investors.
+0.5% of Corning shares are owned by company insiders.
+Comparatively, 29.9% of FiberCore shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary